Davidloku1234567/wildfire/README.md

 ### Project Motivation<a name="project_motivation"></a>

-Exploratory data analysis of wildfire in California from a dataset that contains 1.88 million geo-referenced wildfire occurred in United States from 1992 to 2015.
+Exploratory data analysis of wildfire in California

-1. What are the most fire-prone counties in California?
+1. What are the most and least fire-prone counties in California?

 2. What is the distribution of fire size classes?